-Regardless if an athlete who is an amputee is an above or below knee amputee, he or she may have liner issues.
-The liner is the sock that covers the athlete's stump and goes into the prosthetic.
+Regardless if an athlete who is an amputee is an above or below knee amputee, they may have liner issues.
+The liner is a rubberized sleeve that goes over the amputated limb.
 One of the primary issues athletes who are amputees face is sweating that disrupts the seal and may cause the prosthetic leg to loosen or slip off.
+Liner issues and excess moisture can also cause friction and create pressure sores and/or abrasions.